Match.com, established in 1995, is one of the biggest and most popular online dating services. It is also my personal favorite.

 You can and should test your feature picture out.
 The best way is to borrow a friend’s phone and open two free Tinder accounts.
 Make them virtually identical except for the featured photo.
 Then swipe right on each phone 100 times in a row, and compare results.
 You can repeat every day for 3 days.

-Your bio is actually very important on Match.
+Your bio is also very important on Match.
 Users who like your pictures will probably read it.

-If you decide to try this method, make it sound more like a love poem than a laundry list.
+If you decide to try this method, I suggest you make it sound more like a love poem than a laundry list.